Waiting times at Barlborough Treatment Centre

 A bunion is a painful bony deformity of the joint at the base of the big toe which usually gets worse over time.
 Surgical removal commonly involves part of the toe bone being cut or removed and the bones being realigned.

-Flat feet or fallen arches cause the arch, instep or inside of the foot to be flat on the ground when standing – normally it should be raised.
+Flat feet or fallen arches cause the arch, instep or inside of the foot to be flat on the ground when standing (normally it should be raised).
 Treatment is usually in the form of corrective insoles (orthotics) in shoes.
-Surgery is possible to correct severe cases with plantar fasciectomys.
+Surgery is rare and usually only used when the foot needs straightening.

 Lumps like ganglions beneath the skin can be removed if they are causing pain or difficulty with footwear.